Skip to contents

 Model ensembling

 Finally, instead of identifying single “best” models, we may be interested in doing model averaging.
 In the sdmTMB package, we’ve implemented the model stacking procedure described by (Yao et al. 2018) in the sdmTMB_stacking() function.
 This procedure uses optimization to find the normalized weights that maximize the total log-likelihood across models (other metrics may also be used).
-Inputs to the function are a list of models, where each list element is the output of a call to sdmTMB_cv():
+Inputs to the function are a list of models (a fictitious model_list), where each list element is the output of a call to sdmTMB_cv():

 weights <- sdmTMB_stacking(model_list)